 "Latter-day Prophets" Children's Songbook, p.134.
-Updated words from the June 2008 Friend: Latter-day prophets are: number one, Joseph Smith; then Brigham Young; John Taylor came third, we know; Then Wilford Woodruff; Lorenzo Snow; Joseph F. Smith (remember the F); Heber J. Grant; and George Albert Smith; David O. McKay was followed by Joseph Fielding Smith, Then Harold B. Lee, Spencer W. Kimball, Ezra Taft Benson, Howard W. Hunter.
-Gordon B. Hinckley, Thomas S. Monson.
+Improvise the ending to add our new prophet: Latter-day prophets are: number one, Joseph Smith; then Brigham Young; John Taylor came third, we know; Then Wilford Woodruff; Lorenzo Snow; Joseph F. Smith (remember the F); Heber J. Grant; and George Albert Smith; David O. McKay was followed by Joseph Fielding Smith, Then Harold B. Lee, Spencer W. Kimball, Ezra Taft Benson, Howard W. Hunter.
+Gordon B. Hinckley, Thomas S. Monson, Russell M. Nelson.
 These are the latter-day prophets.

 Surely the Lord God will do nothing, but he revealeth his secret unto his servants the prophets (Amos 3:7).

 Before telling the story of Samuel the Lamanite, have a bag of large marshmallows on hand.
 The story of Samuel the Lamanite is found in Helaman, chapters 13 through 15.
 The following scriptures are significant:

 Helaman 13:2-6; 14:2-5, 9-11, 20-21, 29-31; 16:1-2.